-Taxis and PHV will be managed at transport hubs and interchanges and competition-venues only.
+Taxis and PHVs will be managed at transport hubs and interchanges and competition-venues only.
 We will incorporate their requirements into the Venue Transport Operation Plans and will determine factors such as parking arrangements, the management of vehicles, venue-specific access controls, and pick-up and drop off zones.
 Accessible taxi drop-offs will be facilitated at venues.
 Work is ongoing to identify the best locations for these sites and to ensure minimal impact occurs on everyday activity around the venues.

-We have collaborated with taxi and the PHV groups via our established networks to ensure a consistent transport offer is provided for spectators and providers alike.
-These collaborative networks have also enabled us to draw upon local knowledge to further enhance the operation and planning for taxis and PHV services during the Games.
+We will collaborate with taxi and the PHV groups via our established networks to ensure a consistent transport offer is provided for spectators and providers alike.
+These collaborative networks will also enable us to draw upon local knowledge to further enhance the operation and planning for taxis and PHVs services during the Games.

-During the Games, taxi and PHV offers will be integrated into the information provided to spectators and signage (where appropriate) will be used to inform spectators of the designated access points for taxi and PHV services.
+During the Games, taxi and PHV offers will be integrated into the journey planning platforms and signage (where appropriate) will be used to inform spectators of the designated access points for taxi and PHV services.